 My blog has been quiet lately.
 I haven’t found myself in the correct headspace to actually write.
 I would start a post and then just abandon it because the words sounded choppy and there was no connection to it.
 My innermost voices have been a symphony of different emotions, one jockeying harder than the others… Continue reading The Weight.

 “It takes a special person to be a nurse and it takes an angel to be a hospice nurse” I am no angel I will not always know the perfect thing to say I will not always be on point I am not perfect nor am I an angel, but here is what I am… Continue reading No Angel

 It was a particularly hard day in the middle of a particularly hard few weeks.
 Nothing was going the way I wanted it to.
 I had snoozed then alarm one too many times and missed the small sliver of free time in the morning that I could exercise before work.
 I had forgotten to charge… Continue reading The Cry

 I am a proud hospice nurse.
 I love what I do.
 But, I find myself dreading my answer when people ask me about what I do.
 Typically, the responses involve some sort of “oh” and the loss of eye contact as they look down.
-“I … Continue reading A Change of Thought.
+“I couldn’t ever do what you do” “I don’t know how… Continue reading A Change of Thought.

 No matter how prepared you try to be, you never are.
 All of the education – explaining about how the body will change, what medications will be used and how each symptom will be managed – prepares only minimally.
 But, we still put so much effort into the preparation of -the- moment.
 The progression towards… Continue reading What Next?

 When I feel the urge to blog, it normally will happen in response to some idea swirling around.
 The problem with that is, as anyone who knows me, my brain is a never ending train of thoughts.
 I may be showing my age, but, it’s like the VH1 show, Pop Up Videos, when the bubbles… Continue reading When It Won’t Gel